Published 13 June, 2014, Simon Marsh.

 …similarly we may ask the question, who is afraid of conceptual art?
 However, when we are met with a combination of both propositions, augmented by a third, then perhaps the more appropriate question to ask would seemingly be fashioned along the lines of – who is afraid of the relational aesthetics of conceptual indigenous artist Archie Moore?
 Perhaps not so surprisingly – in a country infected with social divisiveness, wedge politics, historical revisionism and an oligopolised media – quite a few!
 Unsparingly, since 1788, on an unprecedented level, Australia has been a country embroiled in an utterly disgraceful story of imperialism, exploitation, overt racism, eugenics and attempted genocide of its indigenous inhabitants.
 And yet to this day we witness the neo-liberal insistence through politically motivated, aggressively directed media campaigns, to wrest control of Australia’s past – to win back a glorified white history as a form of political and social resource – through an overt and monotone beige alignment with orchestrated understandings of Anglo-Saxon acts of heroic achievement [Macintyre, 2003, 1].

 Against this pocked landscape of reprehensibility, one could say we are adequately positioned to view the oeuvre of the conceptually consummate artworks of Archie Moore.
-To be more precise, Moore’s oscillation between the formal qualities inherent in fluxus, seen as the insistence of viewer participation in the completion of an artwork and notions of the dialectical opposition conceptual art set in play with regard to its unremitting institutional critique, amplified by an understanding of Nicolas Bourriaud’s relational aesthetics, amounts to an art that is about art, that is about life.
-This paradoxical artistic double negative, enlarged by a necessity to reveal the truth of a lived reality, can be seen as the prime mover that drives Moore’s unremitting discourse surrounding contemporary indigenous identity.
+To be more precise, Moore’s oscillation between the formal qualities inherent in fluxus – seen as the insistence of viewer participation in the completion of an artwork – along with notions of the dialectical opposition that conceptual art set in motion with regard to its unremitting institutional critique, with all of these elements being amplified by an understanding of Nicolas Bourriaud’s relational aesthetics, we can begin to see an art that is about art, that is about life.
+This paradoxical artistic double negative, enlarged by a necessity to reveal the truth of a lived reality, can then be seen as the prime mover that drives Moore’s unremitting discourse surrounding contemporary indigenous identity.

 Whilst it remains an accurate observation that conceptual art refuses to be locked down into a defining set of dialectical artistic parameters and in effect remains in opposition to definition, this constant slippage simply does not denote a comprehensive art historical or philosophical knowledge to unravel what at times can be perceived as an indulgent intellectual puzzle.
 Contrary to popular belief, conceptual art can in fact be experienced in a fairly straightforward manner.
 Negating the often-held belief that an intellectual rigor is required in approaching conceptualism – similar to a contemporary artistic landscape – it is an art form that entertains open concepts that are allied with an increasingly inflated artistic perimeter.
 That being said, it remains an advantageous exercise in briefly plotting conceptualism’s lineage and particular idiosyncrasies before aligning Moore’s artwork to this particularly capricious genre.